sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

 ## Lab 3: Waiting for human interaction in an orchestration

-#### Task 1: Create a new Azure Durables Functions Orchestration called HumanInteractionPattern
+#### Task 1: Create a new Azure Durable Functions Orchestration called HumanInteractionPattern

 <details>
 <summary>Click here to display answers</summary>